danielabar/meblog/src/markdown/the-code-adjacent-power-of-ai.md

 When most people think about AI coding assistants, they picture the obvious: writing code.
 But after months of daily use, I've found that some of the most valuable things I do with AI assistants aren't about producing code directly.
 I've started calling these *code-adjacent* activities.
 Here's what that looks like in practice.
 (My AI assistant of choice is [Claude Code](https://docs.anthropic.com/en/docs/claude-code/overview), but the workflows described here aren't specific to any one tool.)

-## Analyzing Existing Workflows
+## Understanding Existing Workflows

 On long-running projects, a question inevitably surfaces: "How does this feature *actually* work?"
 It usually comes from a business stakeholder who has observed that something is not quite right, but needs to understand the current behavior before they can decide what needs to change.
 The problem is that nobody knows the answer.
 The original developers are gone, the early tickets (if they exist at all) are one-liners with no context, and there's no documentation.

 This used to mean hours or days of a developer tracing through the code, leaving breadcrumbs in a scratch document, cross-referencing database schemas, services, background jobs, etc., and then translating it into something a non-technical person could follow.

-Now I point an AI assistant at the codebase and ask.
+Now I can hand the question to an AI assistant, point it at the codebase, and let it do all the tracing work — then have it write two versions of the answer: a plain-language explanation that a product manager or customer success person can act on, and a technical deep dive that gives engineers the full picture so they're ready to go when it's time to make changes.

 A recent example: a subscriber received an email that didn't quite match their situation — it contained content meant for a different type of account.
 A customer success team member flagged it in Slack, and it turned into a deep investigation because nobody was certain which emails were being sent, when, or by whom.
 Some people thought Stripe was handling the notifications.
 Others assumed the app was covering it.